cesarvr/blog/content/post/jenkins-container.md

 ### What Is A Pod

 A [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) is a Openshift/Kubernetes entity that can be thought as a *container with one or more containers inside*.
 The idea behind this is that you can deploy multiple piece of software that are tightly coupled together (like and old multi-tier application) and made them look like a single logical entity (or machine).

-But we can make another interpretation (which I like more) and think of this feature as a way to decouple tasks (like objects in OOP) -- i.e., you can use an image to build your code and delegate the deployment to another image.
+We can make another interpretation (which I like more) and think of this feature as a way to decouple tasks (like objects in OOP), and for example, we can take one task like build your code and isolate this into a specialized container and then delegate the deployment to another image that has all the tools to deploy your application.

 ### Creating A Pod